 Not really.
-A better statement would be that most - perhaps nearly all - involve some wages.
-But that doesn't mean that 100 percent of the money is wages.
-Usually, a portion of the claim is for lost wages, back pay, front pay, or both.
-But some amount usually represents a payment for emotional distress or other non-wage damages.
+A better statement would be that most-perhaps nearly all-involve some wages.
+That does not mean that 100 percent of the money is wages, though.
+Usually, a portion of the claim is for lost wages, back pay, front pay, or both, but some amount usually represents a payment for emotional distress or other non-wage damages.

-The IRS recognizes this, making clear in its instructions to Form 1099-MISC that non-wage damages should be reported on a Form 1099, not on a Form W-2.
-Some employers seem surprisingly unconcerned about withholding, despite the clarity of their withholding obligation for at least some of the funds.
-At the other extreme, some employers insist on withholding on most or even all of a settlement, even though a big share of the settlement arguably shouldn't be subject to withholding.
+The IRS recognizes not all of a settlement may be wages, making clear in its instructions to Form 1099-MISC that non-wage damages should be reported on a Form 1099, not on a Form W-2.
+Some employers seem surprisingly unconcerned about withholding, though their withholding obligation for at least some of the funds seems clear.
+On the other extreme, some employers insist on withholding on most or even all of a settlement, even though a big share of the settlement should arguably not be subject to withholding.

 In my experience, if there is something reasonable in the wage category, the IRS rarely disturbs it.
-That is one reason it is wise for plaintiff and defendant to reach an agreement.
-In 2009 the IRS released a memorandum titled "Income and Employment Tax Consequences and Proper Reporting of Employment-Related Judgments and Settlements."
-It's not technically authority, but it's still interesting reading on how the IRS views employment-related settlements and judgments.
+That is one reason it is wise for plaintiff and defendant to come to an agreement.
+In 2009, the IRS released a memorandum entitled "Income and Employment Tax Consequences and Proper Reporting of Employment-Related Judgments and Settlements."
+It is not technically authority, but it is still interesting reading about IRS views on employment-related settlements and judgments.